Medical Dictionary

 Cancer

+Cancer is not just one disease but many diseases.
 Cancer begins in your cells, which are the building blocks of your body.
-Normally, your body forms new cells as you need them, replacing old cells that die.
+Usually, your body forms new cells as needed, replacing old cells that die.
 Sometimes this process goes wrong.
 New cells grow even when you don't need them, and old cells don't die when they should.
 These extra cells can form a mass called a tumor.
-Tumors can be benign or malignant.
-Benign tumors aren't cancer while malignant ones are.
-Cells from malignant tumors can invade nearby tissues.
-They can also break away and spread to other parts of the body.

 NIH: National Cancer Institute